Al3zama1/swe-notes/CCNA/16 - Spanning Tree Protocol (STP).md

 ## STP Timers
 ![stp timesr](./img/stp-timers.png)

+* The STP timers on the root bridge determine the STP timers for the entire network.
 ### Hello Timer
 * Non Root Bridge switches in the network do not originate their own BPDUs, but they will forward BPDUs they receive.
 * **Switches will only forward BPDUs on their Designated ports.** Therefore, Non-Designated and Root Ports will be the ones receiving the BPDUs.